fabianlischka/InfoSec101/p1-InfoSec101.md

   - **Signal/Redphone**: Free, encrypted calls.
 EFF score 7/7 [Link](https://whispersystems.org/blog/signal/)

-- Careful, only partial encryption: Skype, Google Hangout (Voice/Video)
+- Careful, only partial encryption: Skype, Google Hangout (Voice/Video) *( Skype is also thoroughly penetrated - at least believed to be so - at this time )*
 - Not recommended: Normal phone calls

 - Also see [Prism Break on Video/Voice](http://prism-break.org/en/all/#video-voice)